Frequently asked questions

 How does the Charity cover its costs?

-As a charity, we are committed to ensuring that money generously donated by the public is spent wisely and goes on to make a real difference to the lives of children and young people experiencing a range of issues and challenges across the UK.
-Like any other organisation, BBC Children in Need incurs necessary costs in the course of its work; running the charity professionally and efficiently, managing grants responsibly and raising funds all costs money.
+As a charity, we are committed to ensuring that money generously donated by the public is spent wisely, and that it goes on to make a real difference to the lives of children and young people experiencing a range of issues and challenges across the UK.

-For every pound donated to BBC Children in Need, a minimum of 95p goes directly towards changing the lives of children and young people experiencing a range of issues and challenges across the UK.
-This includes the grants we make to projects working with children and young people around the UK, the costs of making sure that these grants are properly monitored and evaluated, and the costs of undertaking research and initiatives designed to ensure we have a positive impact on young lives.
+For every pound donated to BBC Children in Need, a minimum of 95p goes directly towards changing the lives of children and young people who need it most This includes the grants we make to UK-based projects working with children and young people, the costs of making sure that these grants are properly monitored and evaluated, and the costs of undertaking research and developing initiatives designed to ensure our positive impact on young lives.

 All other costs not attributable to grant making are funded by investment income, Gift Aid, licensed income, and up to 5p from every pound donated.